Head-on-a-Stick/SharpBang/README.md

 ## bunsen-live
 BunsenLabs live-build internals.

-This "helium-free" branch is for building in a Debian Stretch environment, *ie* with the newer versions of live-build and associated tools.
+This "sharpbang-live" branch is for building in a Debian stretch environment, *ie* with the newer versions of live-build and associated tools.
-The resulting ISO will be Debian stretch/BunsenLabs Helium.
+The resulting ISO will be SharpBang stretch.

 You must have (stretch) live-build installed to build these ISOs.